MicrosoftDocs/azure-stack-docs/AKS-Hybrid/software-defined-networking.md

 ## Steps to install AKS-HCI

 Initialize and prepare all the physical host machines for AKS hybrid.
-See [this article][] for the most up-to-date instructions.<!--Please supply article reference.-->
+See [Deploy an AKS host](prestage-cluster-service-host-create.md) for the most up-to-date instructions.

 ### Install the AKS-HCI PowerShell module

-[See this article](kubernetes-walkthrough-powershell.md#install-the-akshci-powershell-module) for information about installing the AKS-HCI PowerShell module.
+See [Install the AksHci PowerShell module](kubernetes-walkthrough-powershell.md#install-the-akshci-powershell-module) for information about installing the AKS-HCI PowerShell module.

 > [!NOTE]
 > After completing this step, refresh or reload any opened PowerShell sessions to reload the modules.